-In Part 2 we take a deeper-dive into IS-IS.
-We do packet captures of LSAs, we look at the metrics, the Designated Intermediate-System, and we even explore our feelings together, so that we can finally find inner-peace with ourselves.
+In Part 2 of my ongoing series on IS-IS, we take a look at some real nice packet captures.
+You’re going to learn how hello and LSP messages work, how adjacencies work, and we even explore our feelings together, so that we can finally find inner-peace with ourselves.
 Great!!!

-Here’s the first of our three-part beginners guide to IS-IS.
-We’ll compare it to OSPF; we’ll talk about Level 1 and Level 2; we’ll explain the bizarre addressing system; we’ll look at a basic config, and we’ll talk about why Googling for IS-IS is very different from Googling for ISIS.
+Here’s the first post in my five-part guide to IS-IS.
+Wow, what a Christmas treat!
+In this first post we compare IS-IS to OSPF; we’ll talk about Level 1 and Level 2; we’ll explain the unique addressing system; we’ll look at a basic config, and we’ll talk about why Googling for IS-IS is very different from Googling for ISIS.

 In the 90s, the big fashion was Tamagotchis.
 In 2017 it was fidget spinners.
 And of course, in 2018 there’s only one trend on everyone’s lips: route summarisation.
 In Junos there’s three ways to summarise routes.
 Want to know what they are?
 Well gosh damn, you’ve come to the right place!